Right to Work Laws

 Do Companies Prefer Right-to-Work Laws?

 Yes, companies prefer right-to-work laws.
 Right-to-work laws reduce the financial benefit of organizing in non-unionized workplaces.
-This reduces union aggression and stimulates business investment, which creates jobs.
 In addition, state governments try to enact right-to-work laws to reduce unemployment.

 Right-to-Work Laws Pros and Cons